squid-sec/vscavator-fetch/README.md

 # VSCavator Fetch

-VSCavator Fetch enumerates every VSCode extension publisher and release on the marketplace storing the data in a Postgres database (extension, publisher, and release metadata) and S3 bucket (raw extension files).
+VSCavator Fetch enumerates every VSCode extension publisher and release on the marketplace storing the data in a Postgres database (extension, publisher, release, and review metadata) and S3 bucket (raw extension files).
 This script is the backbone of the VSCavator application.

+### Code

+##### Tests

+To run unit tests: `python -m unittest {test_file}.py` To run integration tests: TODO

 ### RFCs